12 Most Haunted Places in South Jersey

 Emlen Physick House and Estate

-Three-story Victorian house
+Three-story Victorian house.

 The haunted Victorian Emlen Physick House

 This huge Victorian-style house was built in 1879 for Dr. Emlen Physick Jr., a descendant of one of Philadelphia’s well-known families.
 He moved here with his mother Frances and her two maiden sisters, Emillie and Isabelle.
-With 18 rooms, it has a lot of space for visitors both real and paranormal.
+With 18 rooms, it has a lot of space for visitors both living and paranormal.

-As for its haunted history, the builders who restored the house 50 years ago often reported hearing footsteps from the upper floors and being touched by invisible hands.
+As for its haunted history, the builders who restored the house 50 years ago reported hearing footsteps from the upper floors and being touched by invisible hands.
 Reports also mentioned that there would be a woman standing in the mirror next to them who would then disappear whenever they looked.
 This was corroborated by visiting mediums who sensed the presence of two female ghosts.
 Scary, eh?

 The Estate today holds seances and tours where people come from all over the country to learn about how the Physicks lived amidst their ghosts.
 If you attend one, you may even get to hear voices of the ghosts themselves recorded by the estate staff.
 The museum on the estate is one of the top Cape May attractions all year long.
+Watch your back, though!
+You can never tell when Aunt Emille wants to join supper.

 Absecon Lighthouse

-Black and white lighthouse
+Black and white lighthouse.

 Look out for the Jersey Devil at Absecon Lighthouse